New Facebook Data Leak May Affect 4 Million Users

 In March, Facebook began investigating apps, and to date, removed more than 400 for possible privacy issues, according to the Facebook Newsroom.
 The investigation led to many of the social network’s recent changes, which it implemented to help protect its users.

-One thing Facebook users can do to protect their privacy on the social network is to be careful about allowing third-party apps permissions through the social network.
+One thing Facebook users can do to protect their privacy on the social network is to be careful about allowing third-party apps’ permissions through the social network.
 Only use trusted and verified third-party apps with Facebook credentials.
 Unfortunately, when these types of apps also receive information about Facebook friends, it becomes much tougher for users to control.